 The Savoy was very popular and originally held almost 2000 people in the 696 seat circle and 1200 seat stalls.
 It was designed both as a cinema and theatre complete with orchestra pit.
 It hosted shows and concerts as well as films.

-A number of the ’60s bands have returned to play the Deco in recent years, including the Hollies, the Searchers and Billy J Kramer.
+A number of the ’60s bands have returned to play The Deco Theatre in recent years, including the Hollies, the Searchers and Billy J Kramer.

-The building was derelict for five years until 2000 when it was purchased by the Jesus Army Charitable Trust to be converted to a church centre and multi-purpose venue opening in October 2004 as The Deco and the Jesus Centre.
+The building was derelict for five years until 2000 when it was converted to a multi-purpose venue opening in October 2004.